 - Low-fat string cheese

 - Whole-grain crackers

-- Unsalted mixed nuts
+- Unsalted mixed nuts or almonds

 - Trail mix

 You always want to check the label.
 Some brands of yogurt or nuts may seem healthy, but they actually pack a ton of salt or sugar.

 Instead of having a Big Gulp in your truck, you should have a large water bottle.
 Drinking soda and juices will add on extra, unnecessary calories.
 The problem with drinking sugary drinks is that your body does not process them as well.
 Your body doesn’t feel full, so you will be hungrier when dinnertime comes around.
 With water, your stomach gets fuller quicker.
 This allows you to eat smarter and healthier for the rest of the day.

 Have a Nutritious Breakfast

 Your trucker food list should include everything you need to have a healthy breakfast.
 As your first meal of the day, you want to be certain you are getting enough calories and nutrients to wake you up and get you going to be alert when you are on the road.
 Instead of starting your day at a restaurant with eggs, sausage, and bacon, you can keep healthy options in the truck.
 Some great options include: